Skip to main content

 • Skip: no auth configured yet.

-• Wizard runs a model check and warns if the configured model is unknown or missing auth.
+• Onboarding runs a model check and warns if the configured model is unknown or missing auth.

 • More detail: /concepts/oauth

-Headless/server tip: complete OAuth on a machine with a browser, then copy ~/.openclaw/credentials/oauth.json (or $OPENCLAW_STATE_DIR/credentials/oauth.json) to the gateway host.
+Headless/server tip: complete OAuth on a machine with a browser, then copy that agent’s auth-profiles.json (for example ~/.openclaw/agents/<agentId>/agent/auth-profiles.json, or the matching $OPENCLAW_STATE_DIR/... path) to the gateway host. credentials/oauth.json is only a legacy import source.

 3